FranzEla/AWS-Restart/lab10-insulin-sequences/README.md

 Confirm that your file has 110 characters of lowercase letters, which represent the amino acids in the sequence of human preproinsulin.

-In the AWS Cloud9 IDE, on the navigation pane, choose File > New File and save the file as lsinsulin-seq-clean.txt.

 In lsinsulin-seq-clean.txt, save amino acids 1–24.
 Verify that your file has 24 characters.

-In the AWS Cloud9 IDE, on the navigation pane, choose File > New File and save the file as binsulin-seq-clean.txt.

 In binsulin-seq-clean.txt, save amino acids 25–54.
 Verify that your file has 30 characters.

-In the AWS Cloud9 IDE, on the navigation pane, choose File > New File and save the file as cinsulin-seq-clean.txt.

 In cinsulin-seq-clean.txt, save amino acids 55–89.
 Verify that your file has 35 characters.

-In the AWS Cloud9 IDE, on the navigation pane, choose File > New File and save the file as ainsulin-seq-clean.txt.

 In ainsulin-seq-clean.txt, save amino acids 90–110.
 Verify that your file has 21 characters.